mish-r/MSc-Dissertation-Mishel/README.md

-# Computational Text Analysis of Genuine, Retracted and AI-Generated Scientific Papers
+# Stylometric and Entropy-Based Text Mining of Genuine, Retracted and AI-Generated Scientific Papers

 ## Project Overview

-- Investigates **computational text-analysis and creativity-related measures** that can distinguish between **Genuine, Retracted and AI-generated scientific papers** in the **AI-for-healthcare** domain.
+- Analyses **computational text-mining and creativity-related measures** that can distinguish between **Genuine, Retracted and AI-generated scientific papers** in the **AI-for-healthcare** domain.

 The dataset contains **60 papers**: